Creating a tunnel between two subnets using OpenVPN Access Server

 in the Product search field and select the OpenVPN Access Server image. -

-Under Location, select the availability zone the
+Under Location, select the availability zone where the

 ovpn-left

-subnet resides in. -
+subnet resides. -

-Under Disks and file storages, enter
+Under Disks and file storages, specify the boot disk size:

 10 GB